 The CRC can adopt, amend, or repeal its own policies by simple majority vote.
-Note that there is no automatic expiration date for CRC policies, even when the new commissioners are seated at the beginning of each redistricting cycle.
+Note that in regard to policies, there is only one CRC, with commissioners that change every ten years.
+Policies do not automatically "expire" with the seating of each decade's new commissioners.